davidlang42/threadsplitter/docs/index.md

 The add-on is hosted directly on Google Apps Script, free for anyone to use: (Google Workspace add-on url TBA)

-But by all means, [buy me a coffee](https://ko-fi.com/davidlang42).

 ## Fine print

 Your emails are only stored in GMail, your data does not leave Google's servers.